ForgoRew/Bioinformatics/Bioinformatické algoritmy.md

 2. For low mutation rates or short periods of time only few mutations happen → high statistical variation between short sequences → errors in p-distance estimations
 3. Notall species evolve at the same rate (different evolutionary pressures)

-### Poison corrected distance
+### Poisson corrected distance
- - waits for writing
+ - The idea is to come up with a formula which would relate the actual number of mutations and observed mutations (p-distance)
+ - Assumption that the probability of a mutation at a position follows Poisson distribution `P(x=k)=(l^k * e^-l)/ k!`
+ - I skip there the step-by-step process and give there only the result:
+ - The Poisson corrected distance id defined as `d_p:=-ln(1-p)`

 ### Jukes-Cantor model
+ - Nucleotide sequence evolutionary model

 ### Tree building methods
  - Distance-based methods
- • based on quantitative measureslike the distanceor similarity between species (e.g., sequences)
+ - based on quantitative measureslike the distanceor similarity between species (e.g., sequences)
-• UPGMA (Unweighted Pair Group method Using Arithmetic Average)
+- UPGMA (Unweighted Pair Group method Using Arithmetic Average)
-• Neighbor joining
+- Neighbor joining
  - Character-based methods
-• based on qualitative aspectslike common characters
+- based on qualitative aspectslike common characters
-• maximum parsimony
+- maximum parsimony
-• maximum likelihood
+- maximum likelihood

 ### UPGMA